Introduction to Nudge

 "Autonomy and Freedom of choice are critical to our well being, and choice is critical to freedom and autonomy.
 Nonetheless, though modern Americans have more choice than any group of people ever has before, and thus, presumably, more freedom and autonomy, we don't seem to be benefiting from it psychologically."

+For example, most people will watch the home movie in the cinema when they have already paid the price of the ticket.
 It is the mistaken belief that, if something happens more frequently than normal during some period, it will happen less frequently in the future, or that, if something happens less frequently than normal during some period, it will happen more frequently in the future.
+People underestimate the length of time it will take them to complete a task, often ignoring past experience Confirmation bias occurs when people seek out or evaluate information in a way that fits with their existing thinking and preconceptions.

-Confirmation bias occurs when people seek out or evaluate information in a way that fits with their existing thinking and preconceptions.
 The domain of science, where theories should advance based on both falsifying and supporting evidence, has not been immune to bias, which is often associated with people trying to bolster existing attitudes and beliefs.
+The human brain, when an individual arrives at a decision point, is divided into two easily distinctive systems, called System 1 and System 2:

-• System 1 works autonomously and quickly and requires minimal control effort.
+- System 1 works autonomously and quickly and requires minimal control effort.
 In other words, it is our subconscious.
 Also, this system is affected by emotions, prejudices and previous experiences.

-• On the other hand, System 2 takes action when we make decisions, in which the brain needs to process more complex information.
+- On the other hand, System 2 takes action when we make decisions, in which the brain needs to process more complex information.
 It requires the user’s effort and attention and is interwoven with selection and concentration.

 The tendency to rely too heavily, or "anchor", on one trait or piece of information when making decisions (usually the first piece of information that we acquire on that subject)